58bits/hapi-auth-signature/README.md

 ### hapi-auth-signature

+First, a big hat tip to the guys that created the [hapi](http://hapijs.com/) framework.

-Signature authentication scheme that wraps the [Joyent Signature Authentication Scheme](https://github.com/joyent/node-http-signature) and requires a validating signed authorization header.
+This is a signature authentication scheme for [hapi](http://hapijs.com/) that wraps the [Joyent Signature Authentication Scheme](https://github.com/joyent/node-http-signature) and requires a validating signed authorization header.
+(Note: the format of this plugin, including the docs here, follows the [hapi-auth-basic](https://github.com/hapijs/hapi-auth-basic) plugin).

+The hapi-auth-signature scheme takes the following options.

 - `validateFunc` - (required) validation function with the signature `function(parsedHeader, callback)` where:
     - `parsedHeader` - [http-signature](https://github.com/joyent/node-http-signature) parsed header.